taustation-fan/taustation-fan.github.io/README.md

 * you have completed one or more of the "Anatomy" University courses, available on the Nouveau Limoges station

-Regeneration might be slightly faster if you stay longer in your hotel room.
+The regeneration acceleration from staying in a hotel room only kicks in if you have spent the current and the previous regeneration cycle exclusively in your hotel room.

 Regeneration is slower if you are confined to the Sick Bay or the Brig.